9 Amazing Things to Do in Isabela Island Galapagos (Isla Isabela)

 3. Walk on the boardwalk to the Tortoise Breeding Center and watch the beautiful Flamingo along the way

-Among the things to do in Isabela island, you cannot miss a walk through the boardwalk to see the flamingo and the tortoises.
+Among the things to do on Isabela Island, you cannot miss a walk through the boardwalk to see the flamingos and the tortoises.

 Right past the Hotel Iguana Crossing, you will see the beginning of a boardwalk, with a giant iguana sleeping on it to welcome you.
 I am not sure if it’s always there, but it’s for sure a nice encounter.